 Many doctors, unfortunately, choose to ignore the evidence before them.
 It’s not just doctors, however.
-Everyone – patients, doctors, researchers – would be helped by a better understanding of this disease.
-Unfortunately, the largest medical funder in the world, the National Institutes of Health, apparently doesn’t believe FM is a serious disorder either: it spends about $12 a year per patient in FM research – one of the lowest ratios of any disease.
+Everyone – patients, doctors, and researchers – would be helped by a better understanding of this disease.
+Unfortunately, the largest medical funder in the world, the National Institutes of Health, apparently doesn’t believe FM is a serious disorder either: it spends about $17 million a year on FM research – or just under $2 per patient – one of the lost funding ratios of any disease.

 More Basic Information on Fibromyalgia